Call for Submissions We Must Cultivate our Garden

-- Ten digital images (72 dpi) of current work or work completed during a prior residency program.
-Please include titles, media, date completed and dimensions.
+- Please include titles, media, date completed and dimensions.

 Furman University is a small liberal arts university located in Greenville, SC.
 We have 2,700 students on campus from all over the country.
 The art department has about 45 students majoring in art history or studio art, 6 full-time faculty, and classes that range in size from 12-24 students.
 The art department offers classes in drawing, painting, photography, ceramics, graphic design, sculpture, printmaking, and art history.
 The upstate South Carolina area has a rich history that is rooted in the textile industry.
 The New York Times recently ranked Greenville #12 on their 52 Places to Go in 2017 list.
 Greenville has a vibrant and creative atmosphere, which is why so many creative industries have moved to the Greenville area.